Perfection In Beauty Marketing

 - Glow Recipe, a Korean-American skincare brand, avoids the terms ‘flawless’, ‘poreless’, ‘ageless’, ‘anti-wrinkle’, ‘anti-ageing’ and ‘perfect’ across all branding and packaging.
 Co-founder Christine Chang said: ‘It goes back to our values as a brand, which is being grounded in inclusion and making sure that every one of our customers feels reflected in our marketing, where we’ve never retouched our images and also ask the influencers we work with not to either.’

-With social media and the truth that consumers flip opinions and stance as easy as a coin is flipped, brands will always endeavour to target loyal customers and keep them buying.
+With social media and the truth that consumers flip opinions and stances as easily as a coin is flipped, brands will always endeavour to target loyal customers and keep them buying.
 By focusing on messaging that their consumers identify with, customers become advocates for the brand.
-Consumers are sick and tired of being told they need to alter their look to be ‘normal’ or ‘perfect’ … ‘body positivity’ and ‘inclusion’ are the current buzz words of focus if you’re marketing a beauty/cosmetic product.
+And there is nothing better you could wish for.